Skip to main content Skip to footer

 }

-Note that we specify the button1 element as the owner of the dialog, so that the dialog will appear visually anchored to the button, instead of being centered on the screen.
-The .then() handler function uses the data parameter that holds a resolved Promise's data, and the .catch() handler function uses the error parameter containing an error information for the rejected Promise.
+In this example, the button1 element is assigned as the owner of the dialog, ensuring that the popup is visually anchored to the button rather than displayed in the default centered position.
+The .then() handler function uses the data parameter containing a resolved Promise's data, while the .catch() handler function uses the error parameter that provides error details of the rejected Promise.

 Implementing Modal Dialogs

-In this article, we discussed one possible way to implement modal dialogs shown by function calls, whose content and behavior are defined by arbitrary Angular components, and whose dialog results are represented by Promise objects.
-The example code can be found here on StackBlitz.
+This article explored one practical approach to implementing function-driven modal dialogs in Angular, where both content and behavior are defined by arbitrary Angular components and dialog results are represented by Promise objects.
+Access this blog’s sample code on StackBlitz.

-Ready to Test It Out?
+Ready to try it out?
 Download Wijmo Today!